alecthomas/zero/README.md

 ## Dependency injection

-Any function annotated with `//zero:provider [weak]` will be used to provide its return type during application construction.
+Any function annotated with `//zero:provider [weak] [multi]` will be used to provide its return type during application construction.

+### Weak providers

 Weak providers may be overridden by explicitly creating a non-weak provider, or explicitly selecting the provider to use via `--resolve`.

+### Multi-providers

+A multi-provider allows multiple providers to contribute to a single merged type value.
+The provided type must return a slice or a map.

+### Example

 eg. The following code will inject a `*DAL` type and provide a `*Service` type.